In the Beginning

 Outpost Program: Education & Youth

-A centerpiece of Outpost’s education program is its Jazz Improvisation Workshops which were first offered in 1996.
-In the past 15 years, more than 2,000 students have participated in this program.
-Here, 3 of our Keith Gilbert Scholarship recipients, Melissa Williams, saxophone (2001), Brynn Rector, trumpet (2002) and Alan Petmecky, trombone (2003) perform at the class recital.
-While Outpost is an important presenter of performances by a wide range of professional artists, another important facet of the program has always been one which addresses the needs of youth in the community.
-Since Outpost’s inception, performance opportunities for youth have always been offered through the Kid’s Variety Shows (KG-rated.
-Adults must be accompanied by a child) and our Roust the House Teen Performance Nights.
-These shows have featured everything from East Indian dance to classical piano, to punk rock, stand-up comedy and beyond.
-Outpost also invites Albuquerque schools to The Space for field trip-performances by some of the same performers who played at the Space for adult audiences the night before.
-On weekends, children can take classes in drama, drumming, poetry, and more.
-A centerpiece of Outpost’s education program is its Jazz Improvisation Classes which were first offered in 1996 in a 5 week tutorial to some of Albuquerque’s finest young jazz talents.
-Since that time the program has grown to a year-round one with over 30 weeks of classes, three instructors, and yearly scholarships offered to worthy graduates.
-In the past fifteen years, more than 2,000 students have participated in this program.
+A centerpiece of Outpost’s education program is its Jazz Improvisation Classes.
+Founded by NM jazz education and woodwind icon, Arlen Asher, the program was first offered in 1996 in a 5-week tutorial to some of Albuquerque’s finest young jazz talents.
+Since that time, it has grown to include classes for adults as well as youth, Latin Music Classes, Nothin’ But The Blues, and Music Together for very young children and their families.
+Outpost’s education programs are offered year-round with over 30 weeks of classes, five instructors, and yearly scholarships awarded to worthy graduates and class participants.
+In the past twenty some years, more than 2,000 students have participated in Outpost’s education programs.
+While Outpost is an important presenter of performances by a wide range of professional artists, another important facet of the program has always been one that addresses the needs of youth in the community.
+Since Outpost’s inception, performance opportunities for youth have been offered through the Kid’s Variety Shows (KG-rated.
+Adults must be accompanied by a child), as well as our monthly Roust the House Teen Performance Nights.
+These shows have featured everything from East Indian dance to classical piano, to hip hop and punk rock, stand-up comedy and beyond.
+Outpost also invites Albuquerque schools to The Space for field trip-performances by some of the same performers who play at the Space for adult audiences.

 Outpost Program: Visual Arts

-Since the fall of 1995 Outpost has featured visual arts exhibits in its Inpost Artspace Gallery, an integral part of the Outpost Performance Space.
-Located in a corner of the original Outpost Performance Space, the move to the new space in 2000, allowed expanded exhibitions on spacious, museum quality walls which surround the audience seating area and make for a perfect complement to the sounds which fill the room.
-Local artists act as Inpost Artspace curators for 1-2 year terms putting together month-long exhibits which have, in the past, featured many of New Mexico’s finest professionals such as Alan Paine Radebaugh; Paul Akmajian; Susan Linnell; Richard Hogan; Reginald Gammon; Leo Neufeld; Elen Feinberg; and Frank McCulloch, as well as special Outpost Member exhibits, Youth Art shows and more.
+Since the fall of 1995 Outpost has featured visual arts exhibits in its Inpost Artspace Gallery, an integral part of the Outpost Performance Space with exhibitions on spacious, museum quality walls which surround the audience seating area and make for a perfect complement to the sounds which fill the room.
+Local artists act as Inpost Artspace curators for 1-2 year terms putting together month-long exhibits which have, over the years, featured many of New Mexico’s finest professionals, as well as special Outpost Member exhibits, Youth Art shows and more.
 Exhibits, often previewed and reviewed in the local press, are always accompanied by artist receptions attended by devoted visual arts fans.
 Due to their location in the performance space, art shows are seen by a more diverse audience than most exhibits around the state.

 Some of Outpost’s presenting partners include the following:

-516 ARTS • ABQ Slams • Albuquerque Academy • AMP Concerts • City of Albuquerque • KiMo Theatre • KUNM 89.9FM • La Alameda Press • The Lensic Performing Arts Center • The National Hispanic Cultural Center • NM Literary Arts • NM Presenters Alliance • Nonsequitur • PADMINI • Santa Fe Jazz Foundation • UNM College of Fine Arts • VoxLox Documentary Sound Art • Western Jazz Presenters Network
+516 ARTS • ABQ Slams • African American Performing Arts Center • Albuquerque Academy • AMP Concerts • City of Albuquerque • John Aaron Lewis Legacy Project • KiMo Theatre • KUNM 89.9FM • Lensic Performing Arts Center • National Hispanic Cultural Center • NM Literary Arts • NM Presenters Alliance • PADMINI • Santa Fe Bandstand • Santa Fe Music Collective • SITE Santa Fe • South Broadway Cultural Center • St. John’s College Music on the Hill • UNM College of Fine Arts • Taos Jazz Bebop Society • VoxLox Documentary Sound Art • Western Jazz Presenters Network • & So Many More!

 What Makes Outpost Unique

-For audiences and artists; staff and volunteers, Outpost is a special organization and a special place.
+For audiences and artists, staff and volunteers, Outpost is a special organization and a special place.
 Numerous performers comment that there are few similar venues in the country — indeed, in the world.
-The intimacy of the space, the interaction between audience and artist, the informally-respectful atmosphere which is created, and the beauty of New Mexico — all these factors draw performers year after year at the same time as Outpost audiences and volunteers are drawn night after night.
+The intimacy of the space, the interaction between audience and artist, the informally-respectful atmosphere, and the beauty of New Mexico — all these factors draw performers year after year as well as Outpost audiences and volunteers night after night.
 Many people come to feel that they have become a part of “The Outpost Family” and that without Outpost their lives would be significantly less rich.
-This is the beauty of Outpost.
+This is the beauty of Outpost

-Outpost Productions is annually supported with a diverse revenue base—earned income from ticket sales, workshop fees and rental income; donations and memberships from individuals; and corporate sponsorships.
+Outpost Productions is annually supported with a diverse revenue base—earned income from ticket sales, workshop fees, and rental income; donations and memberships from individuals; and corporate sponsorships.
 Outpost has also received major grants, from many local and nationally recognized funders (both government and private foundations).
-In the Spring of 2000, Outpost was selected to be a part of the Doris Duke Charitable Foundation’s 5 year JazzNet Initiative.
+In the spring of 2000, Outpost was selected to be a part of the Doris Duke Charitable Foundation’s 5-year JazzNet Initiative.
 The Doris Duke JazzNet Initiative helped Outpost build a $500,000 endowment to support jazz activities in perpetuity.
-Outpost has also received support from the Nonprofit Finance Fund Midsize Presenters Intitiative, the Lila Wallace Readers Digest National Jazz Network, the McCune Charitable Foundation, the National Endowment for the Arts Jazz Masters Live Program, the National Endowmernt for the Arts, the National Performance Network, and many more.
+Outpost continues to receive generous support from hundreds of businesses and individuals in the community, plus numerous government entities and private foundations

-Some of Outpost’s funders, past and present, include the following:
+Just a few of of Outpost’s major funders, past and present, comprise the following:

 - Albuquerque Community Foundation